Frequently Asked Questions

 How long can a Health and Safety Representative hold office for?

-The WHS Act answers this question.
-(WHS Act 2011 s 64, Term of office of health and safety representative)
+The WHS Act answers this question (see section 64, Term of office of health and safety representative)

 (a) The person resigns as a health and safety representative for the work group by written notice given to the person conducting the relevant business or undertaking; or